zak-off-zak/flappy-plus-plus/README.md

 ### Asset pack by Kenney Vleugels
 This project uses the assets kindly provided by by Kenney Vleugels [(www.kenney.nl)](www.kenney.nl).
 Licenses can for all of the used assets packs can be found in the assets folder of this project.

+## Inspiration
+Some parts of this project were inspired by AI-Systems such as ChatGPT and Copilot.
+Those systems were also used during the debugging.